 - Harmonize national and international environmental requirements for stone quarrying and production.

 - Encourage transparent chain of custody reporting in support of LEED credits.

 - Create parity between stone and other competitive products covered by existing certification programs.

-The standard is being developed through an ANSI-based multi-stakeholder process, with an eye towards development of an ISO compliant standard with an international scope.
+The standard was developed through an ANSI-based multi-stakeholder process, with an eye towards development of an ISO compliant standard with an international scope.
 The development process involved the creation of a core committee tasked with overseeing the development of draft criteria and performing technical research, and a larger group of stakeholders to review and ultimately approve individual criteria, a points system, implementation and the final standard.

 After many years and a great investment of both time and resources, it is time the Natural Stone Council and the natural stone industry tell the world about its sustainability standard.
 This standard will assure architects, landscape architects, designers, contractors, owners and others that there is verifiable data to compare natural stone with other competitive products in this rapidly changing green building environment.